ethereum/py-evm/docs/guides/writing_plugins.rst

 to our node.
 These kind of events get exposed on the EventBus and hence allow a wide range of plugins to make use of them.

-For an event to be usable across processes it needs to be pickable and in general should be a shallow Data Transfer Object (`DTO <https://en.wikipedia.org/wiki/Data_transfer_object>`_)
+For an event to be usable across processes it needs to be pickleable and in general should be a shallow Data Transfer Object (`DTO <https://en.wikipedia.org/wiki/Data_transfer_object>`_)

 Every plugin has access to the event bus via its